 The Law School’s approach to legal education has always been anchored in its unwavering commitment to service.
-That commitment is evident in the work of the Toll Public Interest Center (TPIC), the Law School’s heart of public interest and pro bono.Learn more about TPIC
+This commitment is evident in the work of the Toll Public Interest Center (TPIC).
+TPIC is home to the School’s pro bono requirement and to a diverse array of public interest programs and events.Learn more about TPIC

-From the Edward V. Sparer Symposium, to Public Interest Week, to the Public Interest Overnight Retreat - and much, much more - TPIC works hard to provide service-minded students with timely, relevant opportunities to build knowledge & skills while also fostering community and furthering conversations about the most important issues of our time.View all training and events
+From the Edward V. Sparer Symposium, to Public Interest Week, to the Public Interest Overnight Retreat - and much more - TPIC works hard to provide service-minded students with meaningful opportunities to build knowledge & experience while fostering community and furthering conversations about the most important issues of our time.View all training and events

-As part of the University of Pennsylvania Law School’s historic commitment to public service, the Leo Model Foundation Government Service & Public Affairs Initiative prepares students and alumni to be leaders in the government and policymaking arenas.
-Through the initiative, which launched thanks to the generous gift of the Leo Model Foundation, students and faculty engage with some of the most pressing government and public policies issues of the day.Learn more about our Government Initiative
+As part of the Law School’s historic commitment to public service, the Leo Model Foundation Government Service & Public Affairs Initiative prepares students and alumni to be leaders in the government and policymaking arenas.
+Through the initiative, which launched thanks to the generous gift of the Leo Model Foundation, students and faculty engage with some of the most urgent government and public policy issues.Learn more about our Government Initiative